 - Summoning Tome - (100 MP) Juste summons a warlock, who uses his power to summon a large meteor strike.

-- Sub-Weapon - (3 jewels) Juste throws a vial of holy water downward, creating a trail of flames when it hits the ground.
-If he is wearing the Chaos Ring, the flames splash forward at the cost of 6 jewels.
+- Sub-Weapon - (3 Hearts) Juste throws a vial of holy water downward, creating a trail of flames when it hits the ground.
+If he is wearing the Chaos Ring, the flames splash forward at the cost of 6 Hearts.

 - Fire Book - (40 MP) Juste summons a ball of fire to roll and jump around.